Ice wine: History

-It is believed that the first post-Roman icewine was made in Franconia in 1794.
-Better documentation exists for an ice-wine harvest in Dromersheim close to Bingen in Rheinhessen on February 11, 1830.
+It is believed that the first post-Roman ice wine was made in Franconia in 1794.
+Better documentation exists for an ice wine harvest in Dromersheim close to Bingen in Rheinhessen on February 11, 1830.
 The grapes were of the 1829 vintage.
 That winter was harsh and some wine growers had the idea to leave grapes hanging on the vine for use as animal fodder.
-When it was noticed that these grapes yielded very sweet must, they were pressed and an icewine was produced.
+When it was noticed that these grapes yielded very sweet must, they were pressed and an ice wine was produced.
 Sweet wines produced from late harvested grapes were well-established as the most valued German wine style by the early 19th century, following the discovery of Spätlese at Schloss Johannisberg in Rheingau in 1775, and the subsequent introduction of the Auslese designation.
 These wines would usually be produced from grapes affected by noble rot.
-Thus, eiswein is a more recent German wine style than the botrytised wines.
+Thus, Eiswein is a more recent German wine style than the botrytised wines.

 Germany

-Throughout the 19th century and until 1960, eiswein harvests were a rare occurrence in Germany.
-Only six 19th-century vintages with eiswein harvests have been documented, including 1858, the first eiswein at Schloss Johannisberg.
+Throughout the 19th century and until 1960, Eiswein harvests were a rare occurrence in Germany.
+Only six 19th-century vintages with Eiswein harvests have been documented, including 1858, the first Eiswein at Schloss Johannisberg.
 There was little effort to systematically produce these wines during this period, and their production was probably the rare result of freak weather conditions.
 It was the invention of the pneumatic bladder press which made the production of ice wine practical and led to a substantial increase in the frequency and quantity of production.

 Production of a number of German icewines began to increase in 1961, and the wine increased in popularity in the following years.
 The production has been assisted by other technological inventions in the form of electric lighting driven by portable generators (to assist harvest in the cold hours of early-morning darkness, before sunrise and the grapes thaw), and remotely-controlled temperature alarms.
 After re-thawing, the grapes will spoil quickly since ice crystals destroy cell walls.
 Thus, the harvest must be completed within a few hours on the first morning that is cold enough.
 Plastic films are used for "packaging" the vines during the waiting period between ripeness and first frost to protect the ripe grapes from being eaten by wildlife.